marcusloy77/movie-countdown/README.md

 	Improve the CSS of the page to make it much more profession looking Improving the Countdown to account for months and years Create some restrictions for login/sign up details, so that the user must use a more complicated password, and can't sign up more than once with 	 the same email
+	Run a count function to properly generate popular picks, and possibly only do this from the last ~1000 picked so its recent Improve the home page style+ keep popualar picks in with the favorites